 Since unconscious hiring bias is unique to each person, it’s important for organizations to encourage staff to recognize and admit where their preconceptions exist.
 Each person should question their opinions and explore other ways to look at people and the world!

 Good fit for our organization

-There is bias occurring in the final hiring stage all the time.
-If someone has a personal connection with the recruiter, like if they went to the same school or share the same interest, they are often more likely to be hired.
+There is unconscious hiring bias occurring in the final hiring stage all the time.
+If someone has a personal connection with the recruiter, such as they went to the same school or share the same interest.
+These candidates are often more likely to be hired.
 This is true even when they are not necessarily the best person for the job.
 Recognize that you may be doing this and re-evaluate your candidate pool to ensure you are not exercising bias against more qualified candidates.
-You may be choosing a candidate based on your comfort level and assuming that because this person is “like you,” they’ll be a good fit for your organization or the job.
+A recruiter may be choosing a candidate based on your comfort level.
+Assuming this person is “like you” they’ll be a good fit for your organization or the job.
 This is not necessarily the case.
-Basing your preferences and decisions solely on similarities that you share with another person won’t guarantee you a high-performing professional.
+Basing your preferences and decisions solely on similarities you share with another person won’t guarantee you a high-performing professional.